-To err on the conservative side, staff recommends that the City Council not adopt the amendment which would extend the Eviction Moratorium to June 30, 2020.
-Instead, renters would still have the extended protection from eviction provided by the Judicial Rule.
-Which will be applicable, if not amended, until 90 days after the State's declaration of emergency is lifted.
+Staff recommends that the City Council extend the protection from eviction until July 31, 2020.
+This essentially falls within the Governors Order.
+Renters still have the extended protection from eviction provided by the Judicial Rule.
+Which will be applicable until 90 days after the State's declaration of emergency is lifted.
 Even then, there may be a backlog in the court systems that further delay evictions.